top of page

 Kielder Water, the man-made lake has a bike trail the whole way round it, called Lakeside Way, which was an amazing day out for us all.

 It is classified as a blue in difficulty and is 26 miles (42kms).
-So not for the faint-hearted but doable and for us and our two teenage daughters.
+So not for the faint-hearted but doable and for us all. daughters.
 Almost all of it is off road which makes it easy, safe and it is well marked.
 You could all go at your own pace, stopping to admire the scenery while waiting for someone to catch up.

 If that ride isn’t for you there are also MTB trails in the area and easier rides to do with younger children.
 Follow my links here to get all the information.
 I would have to write a book to cover everything to do here.